TalkBank/batchalign/README.md

 `batchalign` is a Python script that uses the Montreal Forced Aligner and the Unix version of CLAN to batch-align data in TalkBank.

-The following guide provides a very rough overview of the primary functionality of `batchalign`, and assumes basic familarity with POSIX-like systems and their operatinos.
-If needed, [visit this guide](https://talkbank.org/info/batchalilgn.docx) for more detailed instructions.
+The following guide provides a very rough overview of the primary functionality of `batchalign`, and assumes basic familarity with POSIX-like systems and their operations.
+If needed, [visit this guide](https://talkbank.org/info/batchalign.docx) for more detailed instructions.

 # Setup and Usage